1893 Sea Islands hurricane

-The 1893 Sea Islands hurricane was a deadly major hurricane that struck the Sea Islands near Savannah, Georgia on August 27, 1893.
-It was the 7th deadliest hurricane in United States history, and was one of three deadly hurricanes during the 1893 Atlantic hurricane season; the storm killed an estimated 1,000–2,000 people, mostly from storm surge.
+The 1893 Sea Islands hurricane was a catastrophic and deadly Category 3 major hurricane that struck the Sea Islands near Savannah, Georgia on August 27, 1893.
+It was the 7th deadliest hurricane in United States history, and was one of three deadly hurricanes during the 1893 Atlantic hurricane season; the storm killed an estimated 1,000–2,000 people, mostly from storm surge that inundated the low-lying areas across the Southeastern United States in Georgia and South Carolina.
 One long-term consequence of the hurricane was the strengthening of Jim Crow laws that enforced racial segregation in the southern United States.

 United States Life-Saving Service Keeper Dunbar Davis became known nationwide for rescuing four ships in the storm.

 Meteorological history

 Modern analysis of historical records has allowed the history of this storm to be pieced together, although the analysis is only an estimate since few accurate meteorological records were taken.

 On August 15, 1893, a tropical storm formed east of Cape Verde.
 It likely passed directly through the islands on the 16th, leaving their vicinity during the evening of the 17th.
 It became a hurricane on the 19th, while crossing the Atlantic between the Cape Verde Islands and the Lesser Antilles.
 The hurricane continued to strengthen, attaining Category 3 status on August 22 while located northeast of the Lesser Antilles.
 By the evening of the 25th, the storm was approaching the Bahamas.
 During the approach it began to deviate from its westerly course and arc west-northwest.
 It is believed that the first effects of the storm were beginning to be felt in the Sea Islands area, with the winds steadily increasing during the night of the 25th.

 Some of the inhabitants anticipated the storm and left the islands as quickly as possible.
 The conditions rapidly deteriorated on the island and the hurricane passed over sometime on the 26th.
 By now the hurricane was turning more and more towards the north.
 It moved parallel to the coast for about one hundred miles before making landfall.